zackiles/friendly/API-DOCS.md

 #### provider
 Type: `Function`

-A function which takes the value of the foreign key (usually an id) and returns the full document from it's source.
+A function which takes the value of the property specififed by key (or the full object if no key is configured) and returns the full document from it's source.
 This function must return a promise that resolves the document.

 #### key
 Type: `Function`
+Optional

 The foreign key used to uniquely identify your model.
 In most cases this is 'id'.
-This property should be present in all instances of a model.
+If no key is configured the full object will be passed to the provider on calls to expand.

 #### children
 Type: `String or String Array`